Writing and coding by voice with Talon

 Community scripts

 Let’s first take a look at existing scripts you can use to get Talon up and running with some basic functionality.
 You’ll find some great starting scripts in the talon_community repo.
+A good start is to include these three files:

+Just drop utils.py into the user folder.
+Then create a misc folder in user and drop the other two files in.
+Feel free to edit these files.
+Personally, I removed a good bit of the coding-related commands from std.py because they either didn’t support my primary languages or were registering as false positives.
 Once you launch Talon, it will load those files and you will have access to their functions.
 For example, basic_keys.py includes a spelling alphabet for typing single letters—air becomes a, bat becomes b, and so on.
-This method gives you greater precision than normal dictation gives you and is especially useful for coding, which contains many terms that can’t be dictated easily2.
+This method gives you greater precision than normal dictation gives you and is especially useful for coding, which contains many terms that can’t be dictated easily.[2]

 Writing custom scripts

-Of course the real fun is writing your own scripts3.
+Of course the real fun is writing your own scripts.[3]
 Let’s say, like me, you enjoy using the em dash () character.
 You want to add it your repertoire in Talon.
 Start by creating a new file, my_scripts.py.
 We’re going to be using a module from Talon that is needed to create a keymap—the thing that maps our commands to the output we want.

-from talon.voice import Context
+1from talon.voice import Context

 Let’s say we want to type by dictating bigger dash.
 We would construct our keymap like so:

-ctx = Context('my_scripts')
+1ctx = Context('my_scripts')

-'bigger dash': '—'
+4 'bigger dash': '—'

 That’s all there is to it.
 Congratulations, you just wrote your first Talon script!